 ‘Following the recommendation of the Director-General of the SKA Organisation, the SKA Board has instructed the SKA Office to proceed with the design phase for SKA Phase 1 assuming a capital expenditure cost ceiling for construction of €650M.
 The evolution of the SKA Phase 1 project to fit within this cost ceiling will be guided both during the design phase and construction by scientific and engineering assessments of the baseline design undertaken by the SKA Office in collaboration with the community and SKA’s advisory bodies including the Science and Engineering Advisory Committee (SEAC).
 This decision is consistent with the primary objective of building an exciting, next-generation telescope capable of transformational science.’

-We will have information on the cost of SKA elements late in 2014; these will be refined during 2015 after each element has undergone its Preliminary Design Review.
-Even then, some planned components of SKA Phase 2 are still in the early stages of a multi-year design process (e.g. dense aperture arrays) and the final costs of manufacture, installation and operation are unknown at this time.
+The cost of SKA elements will be refined during 2015 now that each element has undergone its Preliminary Design Review.
+Some planned components of SKA Phase 2 are still in the early stages of a multi-year design process and the final costs of manufacture, installation and operation are unknown at this time.
 The construction costs of the full SKA will therefore be presented to the Board once credible estimates have been developed based on detailed engineering and design work.
 These may require refinement as the SKA Phase 2 science drivers are further developed.